libra/website/docs/move-getting-started.md

 * Each Libra transaction includes a **Move transaction script** which encodes the logic a validator should perform on the client's behalf (for example, move Libra from Alice's account to Bob's account).
 * The transaction script interacts with [Move resources](#move-has-first-class-resources) published in the global storage of the Libra Blockchain by calling the procedures of one or more [Move modules](#move-modules-allow-composable-smart-contracts).
-* A transaction script is not stored in the global state, and it cannot be invoked by other transaction scripts.
+* A transaction script is not stored in the global state and it cannot be invoked by other transaction scripts.
 It is a single-use program.
 * We present several examples of transaction scripts in [Writing Transaction Scripts](#writing-transaction-scripts).

 ### Move Modules Allow Composable Smart Contracts